ivopascal/Epistemic_Kwartet/README.md

 # The logic

 To ease the communication in epistemic logic it is helpful to define an operator $H_i \langle t,v\rangle $ as "Player $i$ holds the card with type $t$ and value $v$".
 Of course $t$ can be any of the 13 types in the game while $v$ can be any of the 4 values a type has.
 The new operator keeps the logic more understandable, though it can be considered as any simple atom.
 With this operator we can grasp with lower order logic rather than defining everything on atoms that hold these concepts in themselves.

-For this logic some supplemental axioms that should work alongside the axioms for epistemic logic are given below.
+## Defining the game logic
+In order to give a proper formalization of the logic some axioms are needed that hold necessarily.
+We also need to define the actions that players can make and what influence they have on knowledge that players have.
+Lastly, some additional knowledge that a player has is introduced.

-## The axioms
+### The axioms

 For a first trivial axiom we define is that any player knows the cards that they hold.
 We call this the axiom of self-awareness.